wengnong/sleepify-sleep-disorder-app/README.md

-# Sleepify: A Sleep Disorder Detector as Web-based Application
+# Sleepify: A Sleep Disorder Detector using Self-Input

 ## Overview